SteveALee/fullmeasure-blog/source/_posts/relative-notes-tool.md

 Technically I used the excellent [SvelteKit](https://kit.svelte.dev/) JavaScript web framework in Static Site Generator (SSG) mode in conjunction with [WebMIDI](https://webmidijs.org/) and [tonal](https://tonaljs.github.io/tonal/docs/).
 Hosting is on the wonderful [Netlify](https://www.netlify.com/).
 I've had the app working on Windows (Edge and Firefox) and Android (Chrome not Firefox).
 If Safari supports the Web MIDI spec it should work on Apple platforms too.

-Do give it a go and see what you think.
+Do [give it a go](https://relative.musicpracticetools.net/)and see what you think.
 Is it at all useful?
 What other tools would be useful for using Relative Pitch?